 - If this doesn't work, proceed to "Port Forwarding".

-*Please Note: The following steps may be different for each Router.
-Please contact your Router Provider or contact us with your model if you need assistance.
+*Please Note: The following steps may be different for each router.
+Please contact your router provider to complete this.

 1. Reserve IP address.